 Our plans include a range of initiatives that are national, regional and local.

 At a national level, this includes publishing information to help teachers and other educators to engage children and young people to learn more about the history of the NHS and the things they can do to look after their own health and wellbeing.
-We’re also keen to encourage them to consider a career in the NHS.
+We’re also keen to encourage them to consider a career in the NHS with more than 70 senior NHS leaders and TV medics going back to school to talk about their experience.

-We are planning a number of large events, including a ceremony at Westminster Abbey to be attended by staff from across the NHS.
-We are also working with MPs to find local ‘health heroes’ and The Royal Mint has launched a special NHS 10p coin.
+We are planning a number of large events, including ceremonies at Westminster Abbey and York Minster to be attended by staff from across the NHS.
+We are also working with MPs to find local ‘health heroes’, the Royal Mint has launched a special NHS 10p coin and NHS charities who are organising the nationwide NHS Big 7Tea – the moment where everyone can get involved in the celebrations.

 At a local and regional level, we are supporting NHS organisations, for instance hospital, ambulance, mental health and community trusts, as well as clinical commissioning groups, GPs, local authorities and others, to organise events for staff, patients and other partners.